wp-plugins/simple-fields/readme.txt

 == Description ==

 Simple Fields for WordPress let you add groups of fields to you edit post page.
-It is meant as a replacement for WordPress own custom fields.

 Simple Fields turns WordPress into an even more powerful Content Management System (CMS).